Gathering Dreams

 10. Get money back every time you spend

+Get paid to shop?
 I mean, if you’re going to shop at the store anyway, why not?
 It’s free cash!

-I made over $200 with Swagbucks in only a few months!
-It works much the same, but with the added bonus of being able to watch videos or doing surveys to earn gift cards to major retailers (I picked Amazon gift cards!).
+It works much the same, but with the bonus of watching videos or doing surveys to earn gift cards to major retailers (I picked Amazon gift cards!).

 11. Make a meal plan

-Although I love cooking before I discovered meal planning, I always had the wrong veggies in the fridge, and I ended up throwing away and wasting food without reason.
-With meal planning, life gets much simpler, and you only buy what you will use.
-Think about what you need in advance and check what you have left in your kitchen.
+Although I always loved cooking, before I discovered meal planning, I always had the wrong veggies in the fridge and ended up throwing away and wasting food without reason.

 It’s a great way to eat healthy food while saving money on meals and reducing food waste.